albar965/albar965.github.io/littlenavmap-faq.md

 Little Navmap also creates three rolling backups (`little_navmap_userdata.sqlite.1`, etc.) on startup which you can use if you deleted something accidentally.

+#### I get an exception importing userpoints [**▲**](#top) [🔗](#userdata-exception) {#userdata-exception}

+Older versions of *Little Navmap* have a bug that can leave the user point database in an inconsistent state.
+The problem often occurs later.

+Do the following if you get an exception when importing userpoints from a CSV or another file:

+1. Go to the *Little Navmap* menu `Userpoint` and select `Export CSV`.
+   Deselect `Export selected entries only` if enabled (i.e. not grayed out) and click `OK`.
+2. Quit *Little Navmap*.
+3. Delete the database file `C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel\little_navmap_db\little_navmap_userdata.sqlite`.
+   See [User Manual - Files](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/FILES.html) for file locations in other operating systems.
+4. Start *Little Navmap* again.
+5. Import the backed up CSV file from 1. again.

+This should solve the problem and allow you to import files again.

 #### Navaids or airways are marked red in the flight plan table [**▲**](#top) [🔗](#red-navaids) {#red-navaids}